thustorage/shiftlock/HOWTOUSE.md

 cargo run --bin shiftlock
 ```

-Do not be confused: `shiftlock` is the name of ShiftLock during its development.
-We plan to change it to ShiftLock to reduce confusion, but only after FAST'25 AE.
-In other words, please wait until February, 2025.

 After you successfully run `main.rs`, we recommend that you take a quick look of the code in it, especially about how we accept cmdline arguments with `clap` and how we implement `worker`.
 Other exectuables use almost the same techniques.